artandmath/AssetManager/README.md

 - Any cell can be updated when we really only want to update items within one column.
 - For example, click a row, modify a cell, evey token is written and you've killed your asset.
 - Undo is performed with a sledgehammer.
 It's Apple Shake-level stable.
 - Pieces of code from node_table are littered throughout the prototype.
-The comments within the code will likely be incorrect.
+The comments in the code are from node_table, as such will be 90% incorrect.
 - Probably won't work with Microsoft Windows.
 - Won't work with url paths "smb://" etc